baudm/ngse-manuscript/README.md

 The packages *required* in the `manuscript` class are required.
 These are generally the *go-to* packages used by most documents.
 The packages in `main.tex` are recommended but not required and can be replaced.
 However, some of these packages are preconfigured by the `manuscript` class for your convenience.

 ### What should I do if I have a specific formatting requirement not covered by the template (e.g. multiple advisers)?
-You can directly edit the preliminary pages under `prelim_pages/`, or modify the `\printpreliminarypages` command either directly or by declaring it.
-The `manuscript` class should handle most cases well, but feel free to create a new issue and/or pull request if necessary.
+You can edit all content, including the preliminary pages (found under the `prelim_pages` directory), according to your needs.
+The `manuscript` class should handle most cases well.
+If you find yourself directly editing `manuscript.cls`, feel free to ask a question, or create a new issue and/or pull request.

 ## License
 This project is licensed under the Apache License 2.0.
 See `LICENSE` for details.